 Avian Research/Restoration & Data Management Technician

-Chris is originally from the mainland where he received a B.A. in Biology from Earlham College and an M.S. in Population & Conservation from Texas State University.
-He has lived and worked in many parts of the country working with other endangered bird species, most recently the endangered Golden-cheeked Warbler in Austin, TX.
-He is thrilled to now be a part of the conservation community in Hawaii.
+Chris is originally from Ohio and received a B.A. in Biology from Earlham College in 2005.
+He earned a M.S. in Population & Conservation Biology from Texas State University in 2011 studying abundance estimation for the endangered Golden-cheeked Warbler.
+He has lived and worked in many parts of the country working with a number of threatened and endangered species and is honored to play a role in conservation of Hawaii’s native flora and fauna.